Pasoy/ml-projects/NOTES.md

 <img src="https://github.com/Pasoy/ml-projects/blob/master/images/bip_6.png">

 Ideally, we want `h(x(i))` to be around the same as `y(i)`.
 This will minimize the cost function.
 However, keep in mind that `J(theta)` is not convex and thus we can end up in a local minimum instead.

+# Evaluating a Learning Algorithm

+## Evaluating a Hypothesis